The Mask of Sanity: Method

 Finally, Cleckley asserts that the account provided in his book will accord with the scientific method, as pointed out by Karl Pearson in The Grammar of Science, which he loosely summarizes as: to record observed facts; group them together by correlation as distinguished from other facts; to try to summarize or explain in a way that indicates the significance.
-He also says his method takes inspiration from that used in an earlier work, The Psychology of Insanity, by English physician Bernard Hart (First edition published in 1912 and now open access.).
+He also says his method takes inspiration from that used in an earlier work, The Psychology of Insanity, by English physician Bernard Hart (first edition published in 1912 and now open access).

 Characteristics

-In Section Two, "The Material", Cleckley presents a typical "full" psychopath's behavior in a series of 15 vignettes (originally nine in the first edition, and all male).
+In Section Two, "The Material", Cleckley presents a typical "full" psychopath's behavior in a series of vignettes: originally nine in the first edition, and all male, but later editions expanded to 15 and included women.

 For example, the psychopath can typically tell vivid, lifelike, plausible stories that are completely fraudulent, without evincing any element of delusion.
 When confronted with a lie, the psychopath is unflappable and can often effortlessly pass it off as a joke.
 In another typical case history, the psychopath is hospitalized for psychiatric treatment but because of his constant trouble-making, leaving wards in an uproar, the hospital is finally forced to turn him over to the police.
 Eventually, the police become so sick of his repeated antics that they try to hospitalize him again.

 Also included are six vignettes of "Incomplete manifestations or suggestions of the disorder" in non-patients, such as "The businessman", "The gentleman" or "The physician".